hongshin/coding-studio/pt5/README.md

 ### Instruction

-To declare your attendance, submit the result (okay if it is intermittent) of each of the following two problems via Google Form https://forms.gle/L2GHroHxq8xDdxGb9 by 5:30 PM.
+To declare your attendance, submit the result (okay if it is intermittent) of each of the following two problems via Google Form https://forms.gle/L2GHroHxq8xDdxGb9 by 11:59 PM, 9 Oct.

 ### Problem 1